grpc/proposal/A14-channelz.md

 * Number of streams started, succeeded, or failed.
 * Number of gRPC messages sent and received.
 * Number of keepalive messages sent.
-* The last time a outbound stream was started and the last time an inbound stream was started.
+* The last time an outbound stream was started and the last time an inbound stream was started.
-* The last time a outbound message was sent and the last time an inbound message was received.
+* The last time an outbound message was sent and the last time an inbound message was received.
 * The amount of flow control window granted to the remote endpoint, and the amount of flow control window granted by remote endpoint.